 DAB Digital RadioWhat's so special about DAB?

-• More choice - Compared with FM radio, DAB offers a range of extra digital radio channels including BBC7, BBC 5 Live Extra, Classic FM, Virgin Radio, TalkSport, and from 2008, new national stations from Channel 4 Radio.
+• More choice - Compared with FM radio, DAB offers a range of extra digital radio channels including BBC Radio 7, BBC 5 Live Extra, Classic FM, Absolute Radio, talkSPORT and Planet Rock.

 • Digital quality - signals that are less prone to interference and hiss